Love\Accused of Domestic Violence? What to do if this happens to you.

 Domestic Violence is a serious crime.
 The toll on its victims, families and any children witness to it is a very real and significant one.
 The impact often reaches beyond physical harm, having the potential to destroy lives.
 To be charged with such an offence can ruin reputations, impact careers and destroy relationships between family and friends.
-In some instances, the falsely accused could even end up being imprisoned.
+The falsely accused could even end up imprisoned.

 It’s no wonder then that it can be extremely distressing to be falsely accused of domestic violence.
 Yet false accusations of domestic violence happen every day.